 - The banks use the credit risks model to examine the degree of lending which can be financed to prospected or new borrowers.

 - Credit risk management is an alternative to traditional techniques for pricing options.

 - Risk management can be a very expensive liaison.

-- Although there are some quantitative techniques to evaluate credit risk.
-But such decisions are not accurate as it’s not possible to assess risk completely.
+- Although there are some quantitative techniques to evaluate credit risk, such decisions are not accurate as it’s impossible to assess risk thoroughly.

-- Generally, lenders apply one rigid model to all mitigation approach, which is wrong.
+- Generally, lenders apply one rigid model to all mitigation approaches, which is wrong.

 This is a guide to Credit Risk.
-Here we also discuss the definition and How to Measure Credit Risk? along with advantages and disadvantages.
+Here we also discuss the definition and How to Measure it with advantages and disadvantages.
 You may also have a look at the following articles to learn more –